mkrn/cdk-ses-template-mailer/README.md

 - You can create up to 10,000 email templates per Amazon SES account.
 - Each template can be up to 500KB in size, including both the text and HTML parts.

 ## Pre-requisites
 - FromEmail needs to be verified in AWS SES `aws ses verify-email-identity --email-address support@mydomain.com`
-- Apply for a sending limit increase (https://docs.aws.amazon.com/ses/latest/DeveloperGuide/request-production-access.html) to be able to send to non-verified emails
+- Apply for a sending limit increase (https://docs.aws.amazon.com/ses/latest/DeveloperGuide/request-production-access.html) to be able to send to non-verified email addresses
-- If you indicate RenderFailuresNotificationsEmail you will receive an "AWS Notification - Subscription Confirmation" email.
+- If you include `RenderFailuresNotificationsEmail` you will receive an "AWS Notification - Subscription Confirmation" email.
+- `npm install cdk-ses-template-mailer`

 ## Use

 ```
 import { SESEmailTemplate, SESTemplateMailer } from 'cdk-ses-template-mailer';